mdpdesign/easy-psmp/README.md

 # Easy PSMP

-A set of scripts and utilities to work easier with PSMP - mainly for SSH and SCP
+A set of scripts and utilities to work easier with CyberArk PSMP - mainly for SSH and SCP

 ## SSH/SCP script setup

-To use PSMP with SSH, for the convinience, host connection should be properly configured, for e.g.:
+To use PSMP with SSH or SCP, for the convenience, host connection should be properly configured, for e.g.:

 ```text
 # cat ~/.ssh/config